dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ## Special WHOIS policies

 Some registries adopt specific contact update policies that may cause the WHOIS update task to fail.
-Check [this article](/articles/changing-whois-contact) for a list of the most common registrar-specific policies.
+View [this article](/articles/changing-whois-contact) for a list of the most common registrar-specific policies.

 ## Have more questions?